R32/lex/README.md

   Since the Parser can only be used with `enum abstract(Int)`, So here are 2 ways to combine Tokens

-  If you put tokens together with **different priorities**, you will get a conflict error.

   ```haxe
   // 1. same prefix(At least 2 characters).
   switch(s) {